joergmlpts/nature-id/README.md

  97.6%     species Water Smartweed (Persicaria amphibia)
 ```

+These probabitities can guide the identification: define a threshold and as result report the taxon with the lowest probability that is larger or equal to this threshold.
+In this example for a threshold of 95% an identification to species *Persicaria amphibia* has been achieved.
+For a threshold of 99%, this is only an identification to order *Caryophyllales*.
+95% and 99% are unusually high; Seek, I think, uses a threshold of 70%.

 ## Command-line Options

 This script is a command-line tool.
 It is called with options, file names and directory names as arguments.
 These options are supported: